Relativiteit/FastAPI/README.md

 # FastAPI
-Basic FastAPI app to get my bearings in the technology
+Basic FastAPI app to get my bearings in the technology.

+# Enums